Chatyx/backend/README.md

 ## How to use

-If you need to substitute config, you can do it very simply:
+Basic configuration defined as a single [YAML file](./configs/config.yaml):

+You can configure part of parameters with environment variables (like these: `CHATYX_POSTGRES_USER`, `CHATYX_POSTGRES_PASSWORD`, etc).

+To run the application with substituted config you should perform:

 ```bash
 $ ./chatyx --config=<PATH_TO_THE_CONFIG>
 ```

-After running the application you can use REST API for creating groups and dialogs, adding participants sending messages and so on.
-See swagger documentation `http://localhost:8080/docs` for more details.
+After running this one you can use REST API for creating groups and dialogs, adding participants sending messages and so on.
+See swagger documentation `http://localhost:8080/swagger` for more details.

 Also, available to you WebSocket API for sending and receiving messages in the real time.
 (by default at `ws://localhost:8081`).
 For getting that you should generate code for your